Have There Always been Jehovah's Witnesses?

 If this is the case, why did God chose the "apostate" Catholic church to compile the Bible Canon in the 4th and 5th century and not use his true followers?

 In an attempt to prove an unbroken line of Witnesses, the Watchtower has attempted to find religious groups with similar beliefs from prior centuries, occasionally discussing these groups in Watchtower articles.
 Historically there are very few groups similar to Jehovah's Witnesses and the ones the Watchtower mentions were around for only a fraction of the last 1900 years.
-The following research into the groups mentioned show that not a single group has ever believed all core Watchtower doctrine or that can be shown to be part of a Faithful and Discreet slave class.
+The following research into the groups mentioned show that not a single group has ever believed all core Watchtower doctrine or can be shown to be acceptably referred to as Jehovah's Witnesses.

-When the Watchtower writing department was researching this topic for the Proclaimers book in the 1990's, Carl Adams gave Barbara Anderson just four criteria to identify the Slave:
+When the Watchtower writing department was researching this topic for the Proclaimers book in the 1990's, Carl Adams gave Barbara Anderson just four criteria:

 Even with this short list, not a single group could be found.
 The result is that the Proclaimers book was reduced to making the following broad statement: